email: roadarch@outlook.com

 The Camera Center opened in 1946.
 This sign had been there since at least the early 1950s.
 This photo was taken in 2014 just before the store closed and the sign was removed.
 It is now in a private collection.
 For more, see this website.

 Coronet Portraits was established in 1950.
 This sign is most likely from 1958 when the business moved to a different location.
 The business closed in 2000.
 This photo was taken in 2008 just before the sign was removed and put in storage at the Center for Sacramento History.
 In 2016, the sign was put on display with five other vintage signs at the Golden 1 Center.
 The neon has been restored.
-The signs will be there for at least five years.
-For more, see these websites: 1 and 2.
+The signs will be displayed there through at least 2026.
+For more, see this website.

 Iwata Photo Supply